Case Study · AutoScout24 · Search & Discovery

 This work sat inside a broader buyer reset

-The list-card redesign mattered partly because it was one downstream expression of a wider effort to improve how buyers moved from search results to confident decisions.
+The list-card redesign sat inside a wider effort to improve how buyers moved from search results to confident decisions.

 Why This Mattered